laravel/docs/testing.md

 <a name="environment"></a>
 ## Environment

-When running tests, Laravel will automatically set the configuration environment to `testing`.
-Laravel automatically configures the session and cache to the `array` driver while testing, meaning no session or cache data will be persisted while testing.
+When running tests via `phpunit`, Laravel will automatically set the configuration environment to `testing` based on the environment variables defined in the `phpunit.xml` file.
+Laravel also automatically configures the session and cache to the `array` driver while testing, meaning no session or cache data will be persisted while testing.

 You are free to define other testing environment configuration values as necessary.
 The `testing` environment variables may be configured in the `phpunit.xml` file, but make sure to clear your configuration cache using the `config:clear` Artisan command before running your tests!